juliannetzer/2025_Unity_Worldbuilding/1_Imported3DAssets.md

 To reduce the triangles of an object, you can use a 3D-modelling-software like blender, you can find more information here:
 [Simplify a Mesh in Blender](https://all3dp.com/2/blender-simplify-mesh-simply-explained/)

+# Exercise: Import and Use an External 3D Model

+Goal: Learn how to import and integrate external 3D models into Unity.

+- Download a free 3D model from one of the suggested Websites.
+- Drag the model into your Models folder in Unity.
+- Place the model in the scene and scale/position it appropriately.
+- Check if the model has a material applied.
+If not, create one and assign it.
+- Duplicate and arrange the model to enhance your scene composition.